Broad Based Training

 During each of the 4 attachments, 10% of training time is spent in one of the other three specialties.
 The programme allows time and confidence to develop before having to progress to a further career choice, whilst still gaining GMC training recognition.
 The training provides an integrated approach across disciplines, and allows direct entry into second year of training in any of the four specialties without further interview.

-BBT is offered in three regions in the Scotland Deanery to meet the requirements of trainees.
-These include urban and inner city settings of NHS Greater Glasgow and Clyde and NHS Lanarkshire, rural and remote settings in NHS Highland, and a mixture of these opportunities in NHS Tayside.
+BBT is offered in regions of the Scotland Deanery to meet the requirements of trainees.
+These include urban and inner city settings of NHS Greater Glasgow and Clyde and NHS Lanarkshire, rural and remote settings in NHS Highland and NHS Dumfries and Galloway and a mixture of these opportunities in NHS Tayside, NHS Ayrshire & Arran and NHS Grampian.
 It is ideal for those who want more time or wish a broader training before deciding on a career.

-Applications to Broad Based Training should be made via the Oriel recruitment portal https://www.oriel.nhs.uk
+Applications to Broad Based Training should be made via the national recruitment portal Oriel.